Nullray/nf-boot-control/README.md

 Such property is controlled by GPIO line SLOT_PWR

 * WarmReset Property (read-write): ```/xyz/openbmc_project/control/nf/blade<x>/attr/Reset```
-(x.Force: trigger warm reset of the NF card on slot #.x)
+(Force: trigger warm reset of the NF card on slot #.x, used in PUT)
-(x.Done: warm reset of the NF card on slot #.x is finished)
+(Done: warm reset of the NF card on slot #.x is finished, queried from GET)
 Such property is controlled by GPIO line SLOT_RESETN

 SLOT_PRSNT, SLOT_PWR and SLOT_RESET are the GPIO pins from GPIO expanders and